Hypothesis testing for community structure in temporal networks using e-values

 \paragraph{Step 4: Rejection decision:} After averaging the e-values, we are left with a single e-value which quantifies the evidence for or against the presence of a community structure in the temporal network.
 Typically in hypothesis testing, the user chooses some threshold $\alpha\in(0,1)$ as their type I error rate, and then rejects if the p-value is smaller than $\alpha$ with common choices $\alpha=0.05$ or $\alpha=0.01$.
 On the other hand, for e-values, we could reject the null hypothesis when it is ``large.''
-While there is no universally agreed upon threshold, $E>20$ yields a sensible rejection threshold, roughly corresponding to rejecting at $\alpha=0.05$ level \citep{wang2023tiny}.
+While there is no universally agreed upon threshold, $E>20$ yields a sensible rejection threshold, yielding a type I error of no more than $\alpha=0.05$ \citep{wang2023tiny}.
 That being said, we do not necessarily endorse the use of 20 as {\it the} threshold for decision making.
 Instead, the raw e-value should be considered as the strength of evidence against the null hypothesis of ``no community structure,'' and the practitioner can choose the appropriate level, albeit greater than 1.